 On the flip side, challenges facing the UK in coming months that could weaken the pound include:

-- BoE signalling future rate cuts with the bank acknowledging at its June meeting — where it held rates at 5.25% — that indicators of short-term inflation expectations are moderating.
+- BoE rate cuts expected — with indicators of short-term inflation expectations are moderating.

-- Robust wage growth that could put upside pressure on inflation — which recently lowered back to 2% — driven by a rise in the minimum wage.
+- Robust wage growth that could put upside pressure on inflation driven by a rise in the minimum wage.

-Meanwhile, in Australia, monthly CPI indicator results for May (released 26 June) — which revealed a shock 4.0% increase in inflation — boosted the odds of a cash rate hike when the Reserve Bank of Australia next meets in August.
+Meanwhile, in Australia, monthly CPI indicator results for November 2024 (released 8 January 2025) — revealed a reduction in trimmed mean inflation to 3.2% — boosting the odds of a cash rate cut when the Reserve Bank of Australia next meets in February.

-However, while investors prefer high-interest economies, the pound’s strength may still outweigh any investor interest in Australia’s on-risk currency if global conditions deteriorate any further.
+The pound’s strength may outweigh any investor interest in Australia’s on-risk currency if global conditions deteriorate any further.

 Jody